commonpike/kw.nl.processing.library-example/README.md

 ## Folder structure

 If the Library folder is called ExampleFooLibrary
- - it must contains a folder 'library'
+ - it must contains a folder `ExampleFooLibrary/library`
- - which must contain a file ExampleFooLibrary.jar
+ - it must(?) contain a file `ExampleFooLibrarylibrary.properties`
- - it must(?) contain a file library.properties
+ - it must contain a file `ExampleFooLibrary/library/ExampleFooLibrary.jar`

-It contain lots of unrelated things.
+It can contain lots of unrelated things.

-The 'build' folder in this dir is not required.
+The 'build' folder in this dir is not required;
 This 'README.txt' is not required.

 ## Import logic